College Board announced in early 2022 that it will offer the PSAT/NMSQT® and SAT® tests digitally starting in 2023 and 2024.

 The Class of 2026 will be the first impacted by a purely digital testing environment for the PSAT and SAT tests.
 Since the test content will remain consistent, students still need to acquire and practice math and verbal skills.
 You should continue your foundational preparation with KD as recommended.
 We will communicate more specific changes in spring of 2023.

-Please Note: Some high-level Class of 2026 students should consider taking the paper SAT test at some point during August through December of 2023 of their 10th grade year.
+Please Note: Some high-level Class of 2026 students should consider taking the paper SAT test at some point before December of 2023 of their 10th grade year.
 Please speak to a KD advisor to see if this recommendation might apply to your student.

-This is not the first time that KD College Prep has helped its students navigate changes to the SAT test format.
-During our 30-year history, we have experienced several of these events.
-We have anticipated this change and will be adjusting our offerings in turn so that we can continue to offer expert assistance to students impacted by this change.
+At KD College Prep, we have anticipated this change and adjusted our offerings so that we could continue to offer expert assistance to students impacted by this change.

-The first practice activities for the new digital test are now available to KD students.
+Prep activities and practice exams for the new digital test are now available to KD students.

 College Board states they will continue to ensure every student has the appropriate accommodations they need and that most paper-test accommodations will transfer directly to the digital test.
 Students unable to test digitally will have an avenue to request a paper test.